pasumbonpechi01/healthcareplus/README.md

 # 📖 Overview

-Healthcare Plus is a responsive healthcare web application that helps users explore healthcare services, view doctor information, and submit appointment requests through an easy-to-use online booking form.
-The project focuses on delivering a clean, user-friendly experience across desktop and mobile devices.
+Healthcare Plus is a responsive healthcare web application designed to simplify the process of discovering healthcare services and booking appointments.
+The application provides secure user authentication, appointment request submission, and an admin dashboard for managing application data.
+It delivers a clean and user-friendly experience across desktop and mobile devices.

 ---